codemac/docker-client-image/README.md

 docker-client-image
 ===================

-Dockerfile for pinning a version of the docker client
+This is a Dockerfile forked from https://github.com/tianon/dockerfiles but intended to be used as a docker client only to the parent docker server.